-18.12.190 Parklets - In on-street parking spaces.
+18.12.190 Temporary Parklets - In on-street parking spaces.

-The following are procedures for establishing a parklet in an on-street parking space in the city.
+The following are procedures for establishing a temporary parklet in an on-street parking space in the city.
 Applications are received and processed by City Administration.
-The City Administrator issues a parklet application permit upon review and approval by the City Public Works, Engineering, Planning and Building departments.
-The City Administrator may revoke an approved parklet permit if it is being conducted contrary to this section or any condition of parklet permit approval, or if the parklet and associated use or activities is otherwise found to be contrary to public health, safety and welfare.
-The parklet application steps are as follows:
+The City Administrator, or his or her designee, issues a temporary parklet application permit upon review and approval by the

+City Public Works, Engineering, Planning and Building departments.
+The City Administrator, or his or her designee, may revoke an approved temporary parklet permit if it is being conducted contrary to this section or any condition of the temporary parklet permit approval, or if the temporary parklet and associated use or activities is otherwise found to be contrary to public health, safety and welfare.
+The parklet application steps and regulations are as follows:
-(1) The applicant selects a location according to location criteria.

-- Parklets are not permitted on streets where parking lanes become tow-away zones during morning or afternoon hours, in front of fire hydrants, in active bus zones, across driveways, or over manholes or public utility valves or covers. - The proposed site should be located at least one parking spot in from a corner.
+- (1) The maximum duration for a temporary parklet permit is 6 months; permits can be renewed subject to City approval.
+The maximum renewal duration is 6 months per renewal.
+If a parklet permit becomes void due to revocation, expiration or otherwise, the related improvement shall be immediately removed and the location restored to its original condition. - (2) The applicant selects a location according to location criteria. - Temporary parklets shall only be allowed along non-residential uses.
+Temporary parklets along and/or associated with residential uses is prohibited. - Temporary parklets are not permitted on streets where parking lanes become tow-away zones during morning or afternoon hours, in front of fire hydrants, in active bus zones, across driveways, or over manholes or public utility valves or covers. - The proposed site should be located at least one standard-size parking space in from a corner.
 Otherwise, a protected bollard, curb extension, or other similar feature as approved by the City must be present if located at the corner. - The proposed site should be located on a street with a speed limit of 25 MPH or less.

 Locations on streets with higher speeds will be considered on a case-by-case basis. - The location of the proposed site shall be generally consistent with potential locations and guidance provided in the St. Helens US 30 and Columbia Boulevard/St. Helens Street Corridor Master Plan. - The street grade shall be less than 5 percent.

-(2) The applicant develops a preliminary conceptual design, using the general design guidelines, design criteria, and design elements below.
+(3) The applicant develops a preliminary conceptual design, using the general design guidelines, design criteria, and design elements below.